 This transformation has included the addition of 8 new academic programs, a new leadership development program, a campus-wide wellbeing initiative, and a prominent event called the Health Leadership Forum.
 At the same time, President McGee supported Salem Academy as it engaged in a transformational new approach to becoming the nation’s only day and boarding college preparatory academy for girls focused on STEAM.

-During her presidency, Dr. McGee has also seen great financial progress for Salem Academy and College including securing additional debt for critical infrastructure and student experience projects and improved Salem College’s financial health grade from a C to an A- according to Forbes Magazine.
+During her presidency, Dr. McGee has also seen great financial progress for Salem Academy and College, including securing additional support for critical infrastructure and student experience projects.
+According to Forbes Magazine, Salem College’s financial health grade has improved from a C to an A-.

 Prior to joining Salem, President McGee served for eight years at the University of New Haven, ultimately serving as its founding Dean of the School of Health Sciences.